On the Abuaf-Ueda Flop via Non-Commutative Crepant Resolutions: Moduli problem

-\begin{lem} Let $X = \Spec R$ be a normal Gorenstein affine variety that admits a (commutative) crepant resolution $\phi : Y \to X$.
-Then for a tilting bundle $T$ on $Y$, the double-dual $(\phi_* T)^{\vee \vee}$ of the module $\phi_* T$ gives an NCCR $\End_Y(T) \simeq \End_R(\phi_* T)$ of $R$.
-If one of the following two conditions are satisfied, then $(\phi_* T)^{\vee \vee}$ is isomorphic to $\phi_* T$, i.e. we do not have to take the double-dual. \begin{enumerate} \item[(a)] The tilting bundle $T$ contains $\stsh_Y$ as a direct summand. \item[(b)] The resolution $\phi$ is small, i.e. the exceptional locus of $\phi$ does not contain a divisor. \end{enumerate} \end{lem}
+of $R$.
+If one of the following two conditions is satisfied, then $(\phi_* T)^{\vee \vee}$ is isomorphic to $\phi_* T$, i.e., we do not have to take the double-dual. \begin{enumerate}\itemsep=0pt \item[$(a)$] The tilting bundle $T$ contains $\stsh_Y$ as a direct summand. \item[$(b)$] The resolution $\phi$ is small, i.e., the exceptional locus of $\phi$ does not contain a divisor. \end{enumerate} \end{Lemma}